Blog>Cost Guides>UPVC spraying cost guide

 Why use UPVC spraying?

-The exterior of our homes is the first thing visitors will notice before you even open the front door to them.
+The exterior of our homes is the first thing visitors will notice before you even open the front door.
 Frustratingly, uPVC features can slowly lose their clean and new appearance over time.
 An older home with damaged or dated doors and windows doesn’t give the best impression to guests and neighbours.

 Luckily, it is possible to spray paint uPVC items.
 Thanks to cutting edge technology, once sprayed, you would never know that your doors and windows aren’t brand new.
 You can even spray old doors and windows to match new fittings, such as a front door in a different colour.

-The average uPVC spraying cost is very reasonable when you consider the impact it has on the look of your home.
+The average uPVC spraying cost is very reasonable when you consider its impact on the look of your home.

-Read on to discover up to date prices, benefits of spraying and other useful tips.
+Read on to discover prices, benefits of spraying and other useful tips.

 How much does uPVC spraying cost?